 Invest: Invest in some inexpensive fitness essentials, such as hand weights, resistance bands and a yoga mat.
 Having these basics at home will mean you can still get in some resistance exercises when you don’t have time to get to the gym.

-Walk it off: If you want a change of pace and wish to stay out of the gym, but still want to stay active, walking is a perfect choice for burning a few extra calories.
+Walk it out: If you want to stay active, walking is a perfect choice for burning a few extra calories.
 You can vary your speed and incline to make it more challenging, and the fresh air outdoors will help boost your energy levels.

 Use your mobile: Let technology help you stay on track with your fitness goals this holiday season.
 There are so many creative online workouts to use, and many apps allow you to compete with others or track your progress.
 Fitness websites can give you easy access to many free exercise routines that you can do at home.

 Buddy up: Consider having a friend join you for some exercise, as it will help keep you motivated and accountable.
-A perfect holiday exercise is dancing, whether you take a formal class, go out for a night on the town, or stay home and dance to the X-Box.
+A perfect holiday exercise is dancing, whether you take a formal online class or dance to the X-Box.

 The holidays don’t have to be spent eating and sitting on the sofa this year.
 Make an effort to stay healthy and fit by squeezing a little activity into your day.